divyaboggavarapu/Distributed-Systems/DS Project-2/README.md

 ## Acknowledgements

-This project is developed by Divya Boggavarapu(1002086719) and Abhishek Reddy Yaramala(1002072996).
+This project is developed by Divya Boggavarapu

 ## Requirements
 - Java